 Concurrently, Paul Basham Associates worked closely with Hampshire County Council’s Engineering Consultancy team to gain preliminary then detailed technical approval on the access works onto Romsey Road.
 The works included a signalised junction with pedestrian crossing facilities and improvements to the existing bus stop facilities and footway link into Winchester City.
 We were on hand throughout the construction period of the S278 works to deal with contractor queries and traffic management issues.

-Following successful implementation of the access junction, housing construction on site continues to progress at a rapid rate.
+Following successful implementation of the access junction, housing construction on site progressed at a rapid rate, with the development now complete.
 Pitt Park and Ride officially opened in April 2016, and appears to be well used as part of the wider Park and Ride strategy for Winchester.